brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 It's a very **explicit** opt-in, the only way for `SeqNum` to satisfy `std::Printable`{:.language-cpp} is to inherit from it.
 That's not going to happen by accident.
 It's also **intrusive** - you have to modify the class itself to add this behavior, both because you need to inherit and to add member functions.
 An intrusive approach is inherently extremely limiting - can't satisfy concepts for any fundamental types or arrays, or any types you don't own.

 However, this gives us the benefit that the operations we need to customize are **checked early**.
 If we got the signature to `print()`{:.language-cpp} wrong, that would be a compiler error at the point of definition.
-If we forgot to customize a functino entirely, that would be a compile error when we try to construct a `SeqNum` - with a clearly enumerated list of virtual functions we missed.
+If we forgot to customize a function entirely, that would be a compile error when we try to construct a `SeqNum` - with a clearly enumerated list of virtual functions we missed.

 Let's pick a different concept: equality comparable.
 Here's how we might implement that a classical, object-oriented interface (there may be a better way to do this, specifically, but hopefully this is sufficiently illustrative):